Pupil Premium Spending

 Detail Data

-Academic year/years that our current pupil premium strategy plan covers (3 year plans are recommended) September 2021 -2024
+Academic year/years that our current pupil premium strategy plan covers September 2024-2027

 Statement authorised by Sam Gorse Head Teacher